 Eat your dessert at lunch.
-Your body needs majority of it's energy before 2pm so it is primed to burn calories.
+Your body needs the majority of its energy before 2 pm so it is primed to burn calories.
 If you eat dessert at night your body is in clean up mode and will not have the digestive fire to burn off the dessert.

 2. PORTION SIZE

 You cannot get away with eating half a sleeve of Oreo cookies or a giant Cinnabon every day.
 The portion size I'm talking about is 1/2 cup max.
 If you aren't sure how much that is look at a measuring cup (or if you weight your food it will be 4 oz.).

 There are three macro-nutrients: carbs, fats, & proteins.
 In short, carbs digest the quickest, then proteins, then fats.
 It is best to combine sweets with proteins and fats so you don't get a sugar rush and crash.
 What now you ask?
 Dark chocolate with peanut butter, coconut ice cream with berries and pecans, an apple with almond butter & chocolate chips, or how about Medjool dates dipped in cashew butter sprinkled with cinnamon?
 4th YOUR GOAL What's your goal?
 Do you want to be comfortable in a bikini on your next vacation?
 Do you want to be able to run 2 miles without dying?
 Or be able to keep up with your toddler that never seems to run out of energy?
 Keep your goal at the forefront of your mind.
 And if all else fails, you can think about how bad you will feel if you don't achieve your goal.
 Pain is the best motivation sometimes.